 VisibleHand is poised to support psych hospitals, LTC facilities and skilled-nursing organizations of all bed sizes and structures, particularly with needs in dementia, Alzheimer’s and locked unit behavioral care.
 Spanning Medicare/Medicaid to privately funded organizations, their team has broad experience helping administrators and system executives increase efficiency, achieve quality goals and enhance the level of care they offer to residents, families and care communities.

-Due in part to their partnership with Samsung, VisibleHand is able to offer a highly-scalable, self-sufficient, secure and HIPAA-compliant solution that causes little disruption to existing IT environments and requires no additional capital investment.
+Due in part to their partnership with Samsung, VisibleHand is able to offer a highly-scalable, self-sufficient and secure solution that causes little disruption to existing IT environments and requires no additional capital investment.
 Their data-forward approach, 24/7 support and flexible, location-independent installation and training options have made them a favorite with leaders looking to tackle the most pressing challenges in modern behavioral healthcare as their needs evolve and their support network grows.

 The simple and straightforward nature of Foresight’s implementation allows for quick and complete deployment across organizations ranging from small care facilities to large communities.
 So far, VisibleHand has had 30 deployments of the cloud-based Foresight platform, covering 690,000 unique patient observations, and is working to increase that number.

 When you think “assisted living technology,” you probably envision EHRs and workflow software, but new innovators in the industry are leveraging technology to address some of behavioral health’s biggest challenges.
 Overmedication is still a massive problem for, and drain on, the U.S. healthcare system, especially in assisted living facilities where residential populations present increased prevalence of cognitive impairment and memory issues.
 To tackle this issue, healthcare technology company VisibleHand has developed a data-focused behavioral healthcare delivery tracking tool that addresses this challenge head on.